Frequently Asked Questions (FAQ)

 How big of a space is needed for the MILO Range simulators?

-However, for single-screen systems (MILO Range Classic, Advanced, and Pro), we recommend a minimum of 12ft wide and 15ft long, and 8-9 foot height.
+However, for single-screen systems (MILO Range Classic, Advanced, and Pro), we recommend a minimum of 12 feet wide, 15 feet long, and 8-9 feet high.

 For multi-screen systems like the MILO Range Theater 180 and Theater 300 products, you’ll need a minimum of 23ft wide and 27ft long with a 9ft height.